Call Us Now!

 Sandy Soil Type

 First, we have sandy soil.
 This soil type tends to be nutrient-poor and acidic.
-Also, it’s among the lightest soils, and it’s warm.
-Due to its texture, this type of soil tends to have low water retention, thus ending in fast water drainage.
-However, you can work easily with this soil.
+It’s also among the lightest and warmest soils.
+Due to its texture, this soil type tends to have low water retention, thus resulting in fast water drainage.
+However, you can work efficiently with this soil.

-One way you can give plants an extra nutrient boost is by adding any organic materials.
-This organic matter can also help it give a better water retention capacity as well.
-Moreover, keep in mind that this type dies faster in springtime compared to other soil kinds.
+One way you can give plants an extra nutrient boost is by adding organic materials.
+This organic matter can also help give it a better water retention capacity.
+Moreover, remember that this type of soil dries faster in spring than other soil types.

 Clay Soils